lmarcelinoc/Streamlit-OpenAI-Chatbot/readme.md

 This repo contains the completed code for the YouTube tutorial video <a href="https://youtu.be/UKclEtptH6k" target="_blank">Build Your Own AI Chatbot with Streamlit and OpenAI: A Step-by-Step Tutorial</a>

 ### Chatbot Features include:
-- Ability to select OpenAI GPT model
+- Ability to select different OpenAI GPT models to be used by the chatbot
 - Set model temperature
 - Set model max token length
-- Streaming output when responding to user like ChatGPT
+- Streaming output when responding to users like ChatGPT